aome510/spotify-player/README.md

 cargo build --release --no-default-features --features pulseaudio-backend
 ```

 **Note**: user will need additional dependencies depending on the selected audio backend.
-More details on compiling can be found in the [Librespot documentation](https://github.com/librespot-org/librespot/wiki/Compiling#general-dependencies).
+More details can be found in the [Librespot documentation](https://github.com/librespot-org/librespot/wiki/Compiling#general-dependencies).

-User can also disable the `streaming` feature by running
+User can also disable the `streaming` feature by running (to use the application as a remote player only)

 ```shell
 cargo build --release --no-default-features